bmccleskey1/testrepo/README.md

 # testrepo

-##editing file
+##Editing file

-Its a mard down file in this repository
+Its a mark down file in this repository